-Uneven ground can be problematic for RVs and other large vehicles when they’re parked, not only for the your comfort, but also for the functionality of appliances and systems.
+Uneven ground can be problematic for RVs and other large vehicles when they’re parked, not only for your comfort but also for the functionality of appliances and systems.
 To resolve this, a hydraulic and electric RV leveling system or RV leveler is used to quickly, accurately, and automatically level and stabilize an RV parked on uneven ground with the touch of a button.
 Auto RV leveling systems and RV levelers are more efficient and effective than using multiple manual jacks, or traditional, inaccurate bubble levels.
 What’s at the heart of an RV leveling system?
 A tilt sensor.

 There are many different types of tilt sensors, but electrolytic tilt sensors are the most common for an RV leveler.
 There are four primary reasons for this:

 - Accuracy and repeatability